rednblackgames/hyperlap2d-getting-started/README.md

-# HyperLap2D libGDX - Gtting Started
+# HyperLap2D libGDX - Getting Started
 This example shows a very basic use of HyperLap2D libGDX runtime.

 - Loads and render a simple scene.